remoteintech/remote-jobs/company-profiles/smugmug.md

 ## Remote status

 Most of SmugMug has been remote since our very first few years.
 It wasn't intentional, we just wanted to work with the very best people, many of whom weren't in Silicon Valley.
 So we hired them wherever they lived.
 It's worked out fantastically.

-More than 10% of our workforce has worked with us for more than a decade, and most of them are remote.
+More than 10% of our workforce has worked with us for more than a decade and most of them are remote.

 Almost all roles, including senior leadership & executive roles in every department, are eligible for remote work.